cvaldezscse/mn-trustmatic/README.md

 What things you need to install the software and how to install them

 ```
-* RPC Configured.
+1. Cryptocurrency Wallet based on Bitcoin and compatible with MN.
-* A Wallet based on Bitcoin and compatible with MN.
+2. RPC Server Configured.
-* Some destination addresses saved in the Wallet.
+3. Some destination addresses saved in the Wallet.
 ```

 ### Installing